-The importance of organizational capacity building in nonprofits can hardly be overstated.
+The importance of organizational capacity building in nonprofit management can hardly be overstated.
 Just a glance at the attached one–page Framework of Nonprofit Organizational Capacities reveals its essential building blocks.
 Consider them the muscle, blood, guts, and hopefully soul of a healthy strong nonprofit or philanthropic organization.

 A nonprofit or foundation might emphasize its Programs & Services in its public communications, but behind every Program are efforts at fundraising, staffing, skill development, interactions with stakeholders inside and outside the organization, and hopefully some attention to learning while doing.
 Usually these functions are terribly under–nourished, thanks to many things that are the subject of other Articles on this site.